rsyncOSX/ProcessCommand/README.md

 ## Hi there 👋

-Version 2.0.0

-This package is code for monitoring other commands process in RsyncUI.

-The package is used in [RsyncUI](https://github.com/rsyncOSX/RsyncUI) and [JottaUI](https://github.com/rsyncOSX/JottaUI) which is a monitoring tool onto of JottaCloud `jotta-cli` tool.

-By Using Swift Package Manager (SPM), parts of the source code in RsyncUI is extraced and created as packages.
-The old code, the base for packages, is deleted and RsyncUI imports the new packages.
-In Xcode 26 and later there is also module for test, Swift Testing, for testing packages.
-By SPM and Swift Testing, the code is modularized, isolated, and tested before committing changes.

 This code may be used to test the handling of input like answer to prompts like “yes” or “no”.

 Compile with: `swiftc main.swift -o processtest` and put the compiled command line app in ../tmp catalog on your root.